Chapter 43 : Gold

 “You told him I was a drug-dealer!”

-“Yes, a very tasteful and witty joke that was sadly lost on an unappreciative audience,” I said brusquely.
+“Yes — a very tasteful and witty joke that was sadly lost on an unappreciative audience,” I said brusquely.
 “Oh, there it is!”

 Voice peaking in excitement, I threw out my arm to gesture to the red phone booth across the street.
-One of the secret entrances to the Ministry, I remembered coming to this phonebooth with my dad when I was younger for Bring Your Daughter to Work day.
+One of the secret entrances to the Ministry, I remembered coming to this phonebooth with my dad when I was younger for Bring Your Child to Work day.
 I could still remember my tiny hand clasped in his, bouncing in excitement at the prospect of seeing what Daddy’s work was really like.

 Paying no heed to the cars bustling down the street, I crossed the road in swift, brisk strides.
 Potter, muttering a dark, “Jesus Christ,” followed suit.